 The imposing crater lake (Tianchi) on top of the mountain is one of the most important attractions in Northeast China for Chinese and South Korean tourists.
 There is only one minor problem: according to Sino-North Korean border agreements of 1962 only half of Paektu and the surrounding Changbai nature reserve lies on Chinese territory.
-Moreover, the Chinese regularly claim their historical sources prove Paektu has belonged to China since ancient times.
-The Chinese maintain in the 1962 agreement China made a huge concession to North Korea.
+Moreover, the Chinese regularly claim their historical sources prove that Paektu has belonged to China since ancient times.
+The Chinese say that in the 1962 agreement China made a huge concession to North Korea.
 South Koreans fiercely oppose the Chinese stance with their own historical testimonials and sources which, in their eyes, leave just one conclusion: Paektu is Korean.
-Aha, a mountain full of nationalistic sentiments and emotions too…

 For illustration, the historical moment: Kim Jong-un and the South Korean president Moon Jae-in on the North Korean side of Mt Paektu Sept 20 2018, refer f.e. https://edition.cnn.com/2018/09/20/asia/mount-paektu-kim-jong-un-moon-jae-in-intl/index.html